If you’re trying to figure out where to get your mortgage, you’re probably wondering: should I go to my bank or use a mortgage broker?

 Mortgage brokers work on commission.
 If they don’t take care of you, they don’t get paid.
 It’s that simple.

 The truth?
 You’ll find good and bad service in both places.
 People with terrible customer service usually don’t last long in either industry.
+What changes is the structural incentive — and at the broker side, that incentive lines up with you closing successfully and being happy enough to refer your friends.

 When Can They Actually Help You?